profsmith89/ctps/_sources/chap04.md

 Restore the good assignment to `path`.
 Now change the assignment to `hostname` from `'en.wikipedia.org'` to `'en.wikipediaasdfghjasdfghj.org'`.
 Run this version of `qweb4.py`.
 ```

-Our modified script dies with a large number of error messages.
+Our modified script dies with many error messages.
 In this mess, you'll find "Failed to establish a new connection" meaning that the `requests` library tried several times to connect to the server but failed each time.
 Ideally, we would write our script so that it caught this error condition and handled it gracefully.
 Obviously, we cannot check the status code of a response if we never make a connection in the first place!

 As a last experiment, what do you think the status code will be if we use a good hostname, a valid path, but ask to search for a term that doesn't exist in Wikipedia?